MicrosoftDocs/ATADocs/ATADocs/DeployUse/ata-role-groups.md

 Role groups enables access management for ATA.
 Using role groups, you can segregate duties within your security team, and grant only the amount of access that users need to perform their jobs.
 This article explains access management and ATA role authorization, and helps you get up and running with role groups in ATA.

 > [!NOTE]
-> Any local administrator on the ATA Center is automatically a Microsoft Advanced Threat Aalytics Administrator.
+> Any local administrator on the ATA Center is automatically a Microsoft Advanced Threat Analytics Administrator.

 ## Types of ATA Role Groups